 - The modes (to expand my horizons and be able to play modally).

-And the reason I learnt the diminished scale and started using it isn’t to get one step closer to learning “all guitar scales” possible.
+And the reason I learned the diminished scale and started using it isn’t to get one step closer to learning “all guitar scales” possible.

 It was to get myself out of a plateau where my solos were kind of sounding similar to each other.
 I wanted to try a different flavor and use it in different contexts.
 To jog my mind into coming up with new things.